Click on the links below to skip to your preferred section.

 The sanction for exceeding the maximum ratio is that interest on the amount of debt in excess of the permitted limit is not allowed as a deduction in computing the Canadian corporation’s income.
 In addition, the excess interest is treated as a dividend for Canadian withholding tax purposes.

-In addition, a proposed rule would very generally limit the amount of any net interest and finance expenses that a Canadian corporation or Canadian branch of a non-resident taxpayer may deduct to no more than a fixed percentage of a corporation’s taxable income before interest expense, interest income, income taxes and depreciation.
-Draft legislation to implement this complex new interest and finance expense deductibility regime known as “EIFEL” was most recently released in August of 2023.
-The EIFEL regime would be applied in addition to the existing thin capitalization, transfer pricing and other interest and finance expense deductibility rules in the ITA, and is proposed to apply, generally, to taxation years beginning on or after October 1, 2023.
-It is therefore now an important part of any planning for the capitalization or financing of a Canadian business
+In addition, a complex new interest and finance expense deductibility regime known as “EIFEL” very generally limits the amount of any net interest and finance expenses that a Canadian corporation or Canadian branch of a non-resident taxpayer may deduct to no more than a fixed percentage of a corporation’s taxable income before interest expense, interest income, income taxes and depreciation.
+The EIFEL regime applies in addition to the existing thin capitalization, transfer pricing and other interest and finance expense deductibility rules in the ITA.
+Deductions for expenses denied under EIFEL can be claimed in other taxation years in certain circumstances.

 2.4 - How can operating losses be used?